dbos-inc/dbos-demo-apps/python/dbos-fastapi-template/README.md

 ### Getting Started

-To get started building, edit this app's code in `app/main.py`.
+To get started building, edit `app/main.py`.
 Then, commit your changes and visit the [cloud console](https://console.dbos.dev/applications) to redeploy it from GitHub!

 You can also deploy this app via the DBOS Cloud CLI.